Quicasha/internship-ml-productivity-classifier/README.md

-# Occupancy Prediction from Environmental Sensor Data
+# 🏠 Occupancy Prediction from Environmental Sensor Data

+> End-to-end machine learning project for room occupancy detection using environmental sensor data.

+---

+## 📌 Project Overview

-This project focuses on predicting room occupancy using environmental sensor data.
+This project focuses on predicting **room occupancy** based on environmental sensor measurements.
-The goal is to evaluate how well different machine learning models can infer human presence based on temperature, humidity, light intensity, CO₂ concentration, and derived features.
+The objective is to evaluate how well different machine learning models can infer **human presence** from physical signals such as temperature, humidity, light intensity, CO₂ concentration, and derived features.

-The project is designed as a complete, end-to-end machine learning pipeline: from data loading and preprocessing, through model training and evaluation, to baseline comparison and cross-validation.
+The project is implemented as a **complete machine learning pipeline**, covering:

+- data loading and preprocessing,
+- baseline modeling,
+- supervised model training,
+- robust evaluation and comparison,
+- and analysis of model behavior.

-Special attention is paid to proper evaluation practices in order to avoid overly optimistic results caused by data leakage or lucky train/test splits.
+A strong emphasis is placed on **proper evaluation practices** to avoid misleading results caused by data leakage or overly optimistic train/test splits.

+---

+## 🎯 Problem Definition

-Given time-ordered sensor measurements, the task is to classify whether a room is occupied (1) or not occupied (0) at a given time step.
+Given **time-ordered sensor measurements**, the task is to classify whether a room is:

+- **occupied (1)**
+- **not occupied (0)**

+at a given time step.

-This is a binary classification problem with temporal structure, where model evaluation must respect the chronological nature of the data.
+This is a **binary classification problem with temporal structure**, meaning that model evaluation must respect the **chronological order of the data**.

+---

+## 🧠 Why This Problem Matters

-Accurate occupancy detection has practical applications in:
+Accurate occupancy detection has practical, real-world applications such as:

-- smart building automation,
+- 🏢 smart building automation,
-- energy efficiency optimization,
+- ⚡ energy efficiency optimization,
-- HVAC system control,
+- ❄️ HVAC system control,
-- privacy-preserving presence detection (no cameras).
+- 🔒 privacy-preserving presence detection (no cameras involved).

-The dataset used in this project is commonly referenced in academic literature, making it suitable both for learning purposes and realistic experimentation.
+The dataset used in this project is **widely referenced in academic literature**, making it suitable both for learning purposes and realistic experimentation.